Learn Together Through Horses

 This activity costs $250 for a 1-hour session, with a maximum of 4 participants, unlimited auditors.

 This 60-minute program is very much like the Communication and Leadership Participation with Horses activity above, but allows groups that prefer a demonstration with limited to no hands-on participation, to witness equine communication and leadership skills and participate in questions and answers.
 Please let us know if you need the session customized to any specific communication/behavior areas of interest.

 This activity costs $100 for a 1 hour session, with an unlimited amount of auditors.

 Horses are sentient beings, with thoughts and feelings of their own.
 Riding horses is fun but it must be introduced safely in order to ensure connection and understanding, positive experiences and hopefully, a life-long love of horses!
 A safe equine encounter should be the foundation for any riding, even if only for the occasional trail ride.
 In this 60-minute program, groups of 1 to 6 participants will be able to learn about basic equine behavior and anatomy, basic leading, basic tack and its uses, and how to safely mount, dismount and direct a horse around a ring.
 Auditing is also welcome for those who wish to observe and learn, but not participate in horse-handling.
 This program will provide a safe, positive experience that can be repeated/advanced/customized as needed depending on each group’s schedule, availability and length of stay at Camp Letts.

-This activity costs $250 for a 1 hour session, with a minimum of 4 participants, maximum of 6 participants.
+This activity costs $250 for a 1 hour session, with a maximum of 6 participants.